Career, Salary and Education Information

 Portfolio managers select the mix of products, industries, and regions for their company's investment portfolio.
 These managers are responsible for the overall performance of the portfolio.
 They are also expected to explain investment decisions and strategies in meetings with stakeholders.

 Ratings analysts evaluate the ability of companies or governments to pay their debts, including bonds.
-On the basis of their evaluation, a management team rates the risk of a company or government not being able to repay its bonds.
+Based on these evaluations, a management team rates the risk of a company or government not being able to repay its bonds.

 |Securities, commodity contracts, and other financial investments and related activities||24%|